vigne-Sh/vigne-Sh/README.md

      greenish portfolio and I'm also working on stock analysis app for investing which will help my personal needs and utilizing automation help in real life
-- 💞️ I’m looking to collaborate on organizaiton that values my contribution
+- 💞️ I’m looking forward to work in an organizaiton that values my contribution
 - 📫 How to reach me [ https://www.linkedin.com/in/vignesh-srinivasan-385298150/ ]

 <!---